alexschultze/GaussCAD/README.md

 A simulator for evaluating Gaussian optics and simulate projection onto a photodiode.
 Visual representation of intensity/phase fields as described by Gaussian optics.
+It makes uses of Paraxial optics to propagate Gaussian Rays through optical elements.
+A simple Paraxial optics tracer functionality is included as well.

 Features:
 -Symmetrical Gaussian Beams of TEM00 mode